 - Create a fixed-size stack for exactly 63 elements each consisting of a bracket character and a text position.
-Initialize it to empty. - Create a list for elements each consisting of two text positions, one for an opening paired bracket and the other for a corresponding closing paired bracket.
-Initialize it to empty. - Inspect each character in the isolating run sequence in logical order. - If an opening paired bracket is found and there is room in the stack, push its Bidi_Paired_Bracket property value and its text position onto the stack. - If an opening paired bracket is found and there is no room in the stack, stop processing BD16 for the remainder of the isolating run sequence. - If a closing paired bracket is found, do the following: - 1.
-Declare a variable that holds a reference to the current stack element and initialize it with the top element of the stack. - 2.
+Initialize it to empty. - Create a list of resulting bracket pairs for elements each consisting of two text positions, one for an opening paired bracket and the other for a corresponding closing paired bracket.
+Initialize it to empty. - Inspect each character in the isolating run sequence in logical order. - If an opening paired bracket is found and there is room in the stack, push its Bidi_Paired_Bracket property value and its text position onto the stack. - If an opening paired bracket is found and there is no room in the stack, stop processing BD16 for the remainder of the isolating run sequence and return an empty list. - If a closing paired bracket is found, do the following: - Declare a variable that holds a reference to the current stack element and initialize it with the top element of the stack.
+If the stack is empty, skip to step 5. - 2.
 Compare the closing paired bracket being inspected or its canonical equivalent to the bracket in the current stack element. - 3.
-If the values match, meaning the two characters form a bracket pair, then - Append the text position in the current stack element together with the text position of the closing paired bracket to the list. - Pop the stack through the current stack element inclusively. - 4.
+If the values match, meaning the two characters form a bracket pair, then - Append the text position in the current stack element together with the text position of the closing paired bracket to the list of resulting bracket pairs. - Pop the stack through the current stack element inclusively. - 4.
 Else, if the current stack element is not at the bottom of the stack, advance it to the next element deeper in the stack and go back to step 2. - 5.
-Else, continue with inspecting the next character without popping the stack. - Sort the list of pairs of text positions in ascending order based on the text position of the opening paired bracket.
+Else, continue with inspecting the next character without popping the stack. - Sort the list of pairs of text positions of resulting bracket pairs in ascending order based on the text position of the opening paired bracket.